mannie/EventStreamer/README.md

     docker build --tag streamer .
     ```
 #### Local
 * Run and cleanup the image on completion.
+To stop the streamer, hit  `Ctrl + C`.
     ```sh
-    docker run --rm streamer
+    docker run --interactive --tty --rm streamer
     ```
 #### Azure Container Instances
 * Create an Azure Container Registry via the portal; the script assumes a registry of name `` so feel free to update the following commands with the appropriate reference.